Manage Jump Client Access among Teams

 You can manage which teams have access to which Jump Clients by configuring a team from the /login > Configuration > Teams page.

-Edit the team or embassy whose Jump Client access you wish to manage.
-The scroll down to the Jump Client Access section.
+Edit the team whose Jump Client access you wish to manage.
+Then scroll down to the Jump Client Access section.

 By default, the only team which has access to this team's Jump Clients is this team itself.
-However, you can allow other teams and embassies to access and modify Jump Clients pinned to this team queue.
+However, you can allow other teams to access and modify Jump Items pinned to this team's Jump Group.
 You could also remove this team's access to its own pinned Jump Clients.

-When you have finished managing Jump Client access, save the changes to the support team or embassy.
+When you have finished managing Jump Client access, save the changes to the team.